callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-We know that `mixin` refers to the `House::GeneratedAssociationMethods` module, which has already been `include`d in the `House` class, and that `name` refers to the symbol `:characters`.
-Aside of a few things in the first line of this method, it actually looks pretty straightforward: we've got a new method definition on our hands!
+Aside of a few things in the first line of this method, this actually looks pretty straightforward: we've got a new method definition on our hands!

-On the first line of the method, `class_eval` is called on `House::GeneratedAssociationMethods`. `class_eval` is another instance method on the `Module` class in Ruby's core library.
-(It still doesn't *quite* make sense that modules have instance methods, because modules can't be instantiated, but I'll go with it for now!)
+On the first line of the method, `class_eval` is called on the `House::GeneratedAssociationMethods` module. `class_eval` is another instance method of the `Module` class in Ruby's core library.
 It takes a string as an argument, as well as optional parameters for filename and line number.
 From [the documentation](http://ruby-doc.org/core-2.1.3/Module.html#method-i-class_eval):

-> `class_eval(string [, filename [, lineno]]) → obj`
+> **class_eval(string [, filename [, lineno]]) → obj**

-> Evaluates the string or block in the context of *mod*, except that when a block is given, constant/class variable lookup is not affected.
+> Evaluates the string or block in the context of **mod**, except that when a block is given, constant/class variable lookup is not affected.
 This can be used to add methods to a class. `module_eval` returns the result of evaluating its argument.
-The optional *filename* and *lineno* parameters set the text for error messages.
+The optional **filename** and **lineno** parameters set the text for error messages.

 As suspected, `class_eval` allows us to add methods to a module or class.
-In this case, we are adding methods to the `House::GeneratedAssociationMethods` module, which can then be accessed by instances of the `House` class.
+In this case, we are adding methods to the `House::GeneratedAssociationMethods` module.
+As this module has already been `include`d in `House`, these new methods can be accessed by instances of the `House` class.

-Let's look at the parameters being passed to this method.
+Let's look at the parameters being passed to this method:

 * `string`: The string being passed to the `class_eval` method is a heredoc denoted by `<<-CODE ...
 CODE`.
 The contents are a dynamic method definition that will look like this in the example we're working with: